 Things were uncomfortable for a while, but we resumed getting to know each other at a respectable distance.
 He asked lots of questions over email to which I let him know what I believed, how I viewed relationships, and where I stood on many issues.
 I had learned enough about David to know that if he ever did accept Jesus into his life, he would do it with integrity of heart.
 Never would he do something fake just to get me to date him.
 I was nervous, but I gave him a Bible (recommending he start in the book of John), and a letter telling him about God’s love and plan for salvation.
 I also gave him the Case for Christ, which gives logical insight to the evidence of Christ being a historically true human being who was/is also God.
 When I found out David was actually interested in learning more about Jesus, and that he started getting up at 5am to take the max to work so he could read the Case for Christ, I said to God, “I don’t know what You are doing, but keep doing it ’cause You’re doing a lot better job than I could ever do!”
 Needless to say, God pursued David with His love, and David put his faith in Jesus Christ on February 13th, 2004.
 We began our courtship the next day, February 14th.

 Somewhere in between the I-like-you-but-I-can’t-partner-with-you incident, and the beginning of our courtship in February, I had accepted a teaching job in Japan to further my work experience of teaching English to other language speakers.
 But now I had a potentially life altering relationship budding!
 I was excited that David and I could now begin our romance, but now I was torn between my year long commitment to teaching English in Japan and my intense desire to be with David.
-I debated breaking the contract and staying home, but I felt God’s peace that I was still to go, and a trust that if things were to last between David and I, God would take care of us while we were apart.
+I debated breaking the contract and staying home, but I felt God’s peace that I was still to go, and trusted that if things were to last between David and I, God would take care of us while we were apart.

 The saying, “Distance makes the heart grow fonder,” was very true for David and me.
 We wrote long emails, handwritten letters, and made many long distance phone calls.
 I missed him terribly, but everyday was busy with prepping for class, teaching, grocery shopping and cooking.
-Knowing what foods were safe for me was very difficult with my special diet and all, and with the resurgence of a parasitic infection that had actually delayed my trip to Japan in the beginning, I became very sick.
+Knowing what foods were safe for me was very difficult with my special diet and all, and with the resurgence of an infection that had actually delayed my trip to Japan in the beginning, I became very sick.
 This was the beginning of my darkest times.

 My pain, insomnia, fatigue, and isolation overwhelmed me.
 God took care of me while in Japan through my friend and supervisor, Mary Sata, who took me to doctors and interpreted for me.
-But I wasn’t finding the doctor help I needed and my health was rapidly getting worse.
+But I wasn’t finding the help I needed and my health was rapidly getting worse.
 Everyday was a major struggle just to get out of bed, and finally, when I could no longer work, it was time to go home.
 I lived in Japan for two months before I moved back home… to my David.

 Shortly after I returned home in May, I had an encounter with God that has impacted me ever since.
 I had yet another sleepless night where no position I lay in gave any relief to my body.
 I tossed and turned, trying to shut out the fears that plagued me.
 I knew I wanted to marry David, but it broke my heart that if he did marry me, he may never have a healthy wife.
 It saddened me that my mom had to quit her job to care for me.
 I felt like such a burden because I was costing my parents so much money.
 Not knowing when or if my pain would ever stop was way worse that the pain itself.
 I wondered what would become of me.
 I was terribly afraid.
 By the early morning hours, it dawned on me that I was actually wrestling with God.
 I wanted control of my situation.
 All of a sudden, I felt God say to my heart, “Everything is going to be okay.”
 My bitter tears turned to tears of release as I surrendered my fears to Him, and I felt His peace wash over my by stressed out body so that, while the pain didn’t disappear, I found a resting place there in Him.

 Throughout the months following, my illness would have repeated cycles of slight remission, and then flare-ups.
-Just as I would be making progress for a while, discouragement would come crashing down on me as yet another cycle of parasites emerged.
+Just as I would be making progress for a while, discouragement would come crashing down on me as yet another cycle of infection emerged.
 But God was there, reminding me of His promise He had spoken to me that night in May.
 Not only that, but the promises He gave in His Word were a constant source of hope to me.
 Psalm 57 became a special passage to me that starts out with a cry that my heart echoed:

 Be merciful to me, O God, be merciful to me!
 For my soul trusts in You; and in the shadow of Your wings I will make my refuge, until these calamities have passed by.
 I will cry out to God Most High, to God who performs all things for me.”